thousandbrainsproject/tbp.monty/tools/plot/interactive/README.md

 #### More examples

-A more complex examples of more widgets can be found in the `interactive_hypothesis_space_correlation` plot.
+More complex examples of more widgets can be found in the `interactive_hypothesis_space_correlation` plot.